brainboxdotcc/DPP/docpages/02_build.md

 ## 2. Optional: Run test cases

-run `./test` for unit test cases.
+Run `./test` for unit test cases.
 You will need to create a `config.json` file in the directory above the executable file with a valid bot token in it.
 See the example file `config.example.json` for an example of the correct format.

 ## 3. Install to /usr/local/include and /usr/local/lib